Westbrook/blog/help-text.md

 So far, we've discussed the consumption of three different slots: `help-text`, `neutral-help-text`, and `negative-help-text`.
 Why?

-First, some consumers want all the control.
+Well, some consumers want all the control.
 In this use case, we surface the `help-text` slot so that absolutely anything can be put into it, whenever the parent application would like.
 Want to cheer your visitor on for every keystroke they make, this is the slot for that.

 ```html
   <custom-form-element